NSHipster/articles/2014-08-11-swift-operators.md

 ## Overloading

-A controversial feature of Swift is the ability to overload operators, such that existing operators, like `+` are made to work with additional types.
+Swift has the ability to overload operators such that existing operators, like `+`, can be made to work with additional types.

 To overload an operator, simply define a new function for the operator symbol, taking the appropriate number of arguments.

 For example, to overload `*` to repeat a string a specified number of times:

 ```swift
 func * (left: String, right: Int) -> String {